Organic Gardening Tip of the Week

 -

-A8: Harvesting garlic typically occurs in early summer when the lower leaves of the garlic plants turn yellow.
-Use a garden fork to carefully dig up the garlic heads.
+A8: Harvesting garlic typically occurs in early summer when the leaves begin to turn yellow.
+Use a garden fork to carefully dig up the garlic heads, taking care not to damage the basal plate.

 -